Ting Zhang, O.D., F.A.A.O.

 Dr. Ting is an avid supporter of self-sustainable eye care programs across the U.S. and throughout the world.
 During optometry school, she volunteered on eye care missions in Haiti and the Dominican Republic.
 Dr. Ting has volunteered with Remote Area Medical delivering eye care to patients in rural Virginia and Colorado every year since 2016.

-Dr. Ting's passion is improving lives, one eye at a time.
-Dr. Ting understands first hand how critical vision is to raise quality of life as well as how crucial access to eye care is for timely sight- and life-saving interventions.
+Dr. Ting Zhang is a member of the American Optometric Association.
+She has lectured for the Armed Forces Optometric Society.
+Her passion is improving lives, one eye at a time.
+Dr. Ting understands first hand how critical vision is to one's quality of life, as well as how crucial timely access to care is for sight- and life-saving interventions.
 Her late grandfather lost his ability to perform activities of daily living and suffered from anxiety and depression when his vision quickly deteriorated from end-stage glaucoma.
-In China where he lived, access to routine eye exams is not the norm, and glaucoma is an exceptionally insidious disease that without early intervention, patients and their families are unsuspecting of its perils until it is too late.
+In China where he lived, access to routine eye exams is not the norm, and glaucoma is an exceptionally insidious disease that without early intervention, patients and their families are unsuspecting of its destruction until it is too late.
 Not wanting a repeat of this tragedy, Dr. Ting has made it her personal and professional goal to save families from preventable blindness through improved access to comprehensive eye care.